-My earliest memories of visiting Kroch’s were in the late 70s when I was high school.
-I first walked in the bookstore and was instantly mesmerized.
-The distinct sections of published books there was endless, they had everything.
+My earliest memories of visiting Kroch’s were in the late 70s when I was in high school.
+I first walked into the bookstore and was instantly mesmerized.
+The distinct sections of published books there were endless, they had everything.
 When I was employed at City Hall for a couple of years in the mid-80s, I went there frequently during my lunch hour.
-As a classic TV fan, I was looking forward on what books were released every week.
+As a classic TV fan, I was looking forward to what books were released every week.
 I purchased several books over the years, and I nonetheless retain some of them.
 The magazine section was one of my favorites to browse.
 It provided a vast selection of periodicals published in the U.S. and from other countries in the world.
-I purchased a couple of Greek magazines when there were in stock, headed home and handed them to my mother to read.
+I purchased a couple of Greek magazines when there were in stock, headed home, and handed them to my mother to read.

-Kroch’s & Brentanos was the prominent place for book signings for authors, athletes, national and local celebrities.
-Whenever a public figure typically had a book signing, the place would be jam-packed at time and sometimes the direct line would be outside the door.
-The art department which was located at the mezzanine, was run by a man named Henry Tabor.
+Kroch’s & Brentano’s was a prominent place for book signings for authors, athletes, national and local celebrities.
+Whenever a public figure typically had a book signing, the place would be jam-packed all the time and sometimes the direct line would be outside the door.
+The art department which was located at the mezzanine was run by a man named Henry Tabor.
 He was like an encyclopedia of the art world.
 I used to see him all the time, but I never spoke to him.
 I wish I had.
-Another memorable department was the mail order center that tracked down obscure out-of-print titles for customers around the world.
+Another memorable department was the mail-order center that tracked down obscure out-of-print titles for customers around the world.
 I used to go there all the time and the staff constantly acquired a book that I requested.